I’ve been bike riding to work for the past three years now, and have found several unexpected benefits of cycling those 20 miles each day.

-More and more metropolitan areas are investing in bike friendly paths and shared streets.
-There’s a clear trend towards greener and healthier ways to get around town, especially here in the Twin Cities.
+More and more metropolitan areas are investing in bike-friendly paths and shared streets.
+There’s a clear trend towards more green and healthy means of getting around town, especially here in the Twin Cities.

 As with many things, getting started is the most difficult part of the endeavor.